Snakes in mythology: Wisdom

-The Biblical story of the fall of man tells of how Adam and Eve were deceived into disobeying God by a snake (identified as Satan by both Paul and John in II Corinthians and Revelation, respectively).
+The Biblical story of the fall of man (also found in the Islamic Qu'ran) tells of how Adam and Eve were deceived into disobeying God by a snake (identified as Satan by both Paul and John in II Corinthians and Revelation, respectively).
 In the story, the snake convinces Eve to eat fruit from the Tree of Knowledge of Good and Evil, which she then convinces Adam to do as well.
 As a result, God banishes Adam and Eve from the garden and curses the snake.

 In the state of Kerala, India, snake shrines occupy most households.
 Snakes were called upon by the creator of Kerala, Parasurama, to make the saline land fertile.
 The Mannarasala Shri Nagaraja Temple is one of the main centers of worship.
 The presiding deity here is Nagaraja - a five-headed snake god born to human parents as a blessing for their caretaking of snakes during a fire.
 It is believed that Nagaraja left his earthly life and took Samadhi but still resides in a chamber of the temple.

+Hebrew scripture discusses the wisdom of the snake, Jesus encourages his disciples, telling them "I am sending you out like sheep into the midst of wolves; so be as wise as serpents..."
+(Matt 10:16).
+In these scriptures, snakes are characterized as cunning and noxious but wise nonetheless.

 Healing

 Healing and snakes were associated in ancient Greek myth with Asclepius, whose snake-familiars would crawl across the bodies of sick people asleep at night in his shrines and lick them back to health.

 In northern Europe and West Asia, snakes were associated with healing whilst in parts of South Asia, snakes are regarded as possessing aphrodisiac qualities.
 Greek myth held that people could acquire second hearing and second sight if their ears or eyes were licked by a snake.

+The Hopi people of North America viewed snakes as symbols of healing, transformation, and fertility.
+Snakes in Mexican folk culture tell about the fear of the snake to the pregnant women where the snake attacks the umbilical cord.